ingewortel/artistoo-supplements/code/README.md

 ### Source Script S5
-Morpheus version of the ”Game of Life” simulation in Figure 1c.
-This Morpheus model file corresponds to Interactive Simulation S2.

-### Source Script S6
-Morpheus version of the ”Cell migration” simulation in Figure 1c.
-This Morpheus model file corresponds to Interactive Simulation S3.

-### Source Script S7
-Morpheus version of the ”Cell sorting” simulation in Figure 1c.
-This Morpheus model file corresponds to Interactive Simulation S4.

-### Source Script S8
-Morpheus version of the ”Dividing cells” simulation in Figure 1c.
-This Morpheus model file corresponds to Interactive Simulation S5.

-### Source Script S9
 Artistoo node script to run the cell sorting model with a variable grid size; corresponds to Figure 1d.